findlayaw/contextSelector/README.md

 - Press `t` to open the template selection view
 - Select a template and press Enter to load it
 - Press `d` while in the template selection view to delete the selected template

+## Prompts

+The prompts feature allows you to create, manage, and include instruction prompts with your code context.
+Prompts are stored in `~/.context-selector/prompts/`.

+### Managing Prompts

+- Press `p` to open the prompt selection view
+- Use `Space` to toggle selection of prompts (multiple can be selected)
+- Press `a` to add a new prompt
+  - Enter a name for the prompt and press Enter
+  - Enter the prompt content in the text area
+  - Press `Ctrl+S` to save the prompt
+- Press `d` to delete a prompt
+- Press `Enter` to confirm your selection and return to the main view

+### Using Prompts

+Selected prompts are included in the output when you copy the context:

+- In Markdown format, prompts appear in an "INSTRUCTIONS" section at the end of the output
+- In XML format, prompts are included in an `<instructions>` section with each prompt in a `<prompt>` tag

+This feature is particularly useful for:
+- Including consistent instructions with your code context
+- Saving frequently used prompts for different types of tasks
+- Providing specific guidance to the LLM about how to interpret the code

 ## License